jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

   - SSAE 18 and ISAE 3402 engagements are commonly referred to as a service organization controls (SOC) audits
   - Three forms of SOC audits:
     - **SOC 1 Engagements**: assess the organization’s controls that might impact the accuracy of financial reporting
-    - **SOC 2 Engagements**: assess the organization’s controls that affect the security (confidentiality, integrity, and availability) and privacy of information stored in a system
+    - **SOC 2 Engagements**: assess the organization’s controls that affect the security and privacy of information stored in a system
+      - SOC 2 focus on 5 trust principles: Security, Availability, Confidentiality, Processing Integrity, and Privacy
       - SOC 2 audit results are confidential and are usually only shared outside an org under an NDA
     - **SOC 3 Engagements**: assess the organization’s controls that affect the security (confidentiality, integrity, and availability) and privacy information stored in a system
-      - however, SOC3 audit results are intended for public disclosure
+      - however, SOC3 audit results are intended for public disclosure; they are regarded primarily as marketing tools
   - Two types of SOC reports:
     - **Type I Reports**: provide the auditor’s opinion on the description provided by management and the suitability of the design of the controls
       - type I reports cover only a specific point in time, rather than an extended period
       - think of Type I report as more of a documentation review
     - **Type II Reports**: go further and also provide the auditor’s opinion on the operating effectiveness of the controls
       - the auditor actually confirms the controls are functioning properly
-      - Type II reports also cover an extended period of time, at least 6 months
+      - Type II reports also cover an extended period of time, at least 6 months, typically a year
       - think of Type II report as similar to a traditional audit; the auditor is checking the paperwork, and verifying the controls are functioning properly
-    - Type II reports are considered much more reliable than Type I reports (Type I reports simply take the service orgs word that the controls are implemented as described)
+    - Type II reports are considered much more reliable than Type I reports (Type I reports simply take the service orgs word that the controls are implemented as described); security pros want SOC2, Type II reports

 ## [6.2](#62-conduct-security-control-testing-osg-9-chpt-15) Conduct security control testing (OSG-9 Chpt 15)